kamitor/Value-Chain-Rebels/Value Chain Rebels.md

 - **Effectiveness:** Moderately effective.
 Supplier cooperation is essential but may vary.
 - **Data/Source:** Supplier engagement can yield positive results but depends on supplier responsiveness (Source: [Supplier Relations and Environmental Management](https://www.tandfonline.com/doi/abs/10.1080/0020754991900006)).

+-- Use Social Media for Auditing.
+Research Asbestos case: How did it get rid of the case // Look at the arguments from the other side.

 ### 4. Supply Chain Transparency
 - **Description:** Enhance transparency by requiring suppliers to disclose PFAS usage and reduction efforts.
 - **Relevance:** Provides visibility into the supply chain and encourages accountability.